Derek Boogaard: Playing career

 One night, while playing for the Melfort Mustangs, an unspecified incident led Boogaard to jump into the opposing bench and attempt to fight with opposing players, whose team was leading by a wide margin.
 "He had gone ballistic," said his father, who was in attendance.
 "It was something I hadn't seen before."
 Boogaard was ejected from the game, and after changing out of his uniform went to sit next to his father in the stands.
 Later they were approached by scouts from the Regina Pats of the Western Hockey League.
 They were impressed by Boogaard's boldness and offered him the chance to play junior hockey with the team, a first stop toward reaching the NHL.

 Western Hockey League

 By the time he began his junior hockey career, Boogaard had realized that if he wanted to make it to the NHL, he would only be able to do so as an enforcer, since fighting was his strongest skill.
-In his first scrimmage with the Caps, he was challenged by another large player on the team.
+In his first scrimmage with the Pats, he was challenged by another large player on the team.
 Boogaard broke the other player's nose with his first punch.